lucasgrjn/DeviceLayout.jl/docs/src/geometrylevel.md

 <img src="../dogbone_path.svg" style="width: 3in;"/>
 ```

-!!! info

-    The SVG backend only draws the top-level `Cell`, so it's necessary to [`flatten`](./geometry.md#Flattening) the cell before saving. `flatten` traverses references to place all entities in a single `Cell`, applying transformations as necessary.
-For further examples, we'll hide the line that flattens and saves to SVG just to display a cell.
+For further examples, we'll hide the line that saves to SVG just to display a cell.

 We can also add `Cell` references directly to a `Cell`, for example to apply a global rotation: